Jpipe001/METAR/README.md

 + GETTING DATA : Updates METARS approximately every ten minutes, so nearly REAL TIME data, from AVIATIONWEATHER.GOV.
 (Includes the Latest Revision)
 ---

-+ WIRING OF LEDS : Three wires to  a set of LEDS (Add a 220 to 330 resistor in the Data Line).
++ WIRING OF LEDS : Three wires to  a set of LEDS (Add a 330 resistor in the Data Line).

 ![ESP32_ _leds_wiring](https://user-images.githubusercontent.com/24758833/197342655-f6e17e1f-f41f-4e63-b6c1-63a42799240c.png)